-(b) Possess a signed consulting veterinarian agreement from a veterinarian who is willing to consult and assist the applicant with care and treatment of wildlife being rehabilitated.

-(c) Possess a signed letter of recommendation from a consulting veterinarian and a rehabilitator, previous sponsor, employer, or other individual which indicates compliance with s.
+- (b) Possess a signed consulting veterinarian agreement from a veterinarian who is willing to consult with the applicant and assist the applicant with care and treatment of wildlife being rehabilitated. - (c) Possess a signed letter of recommendation from a consulting veterinarian and a currently licensed rehabilitator, previous or current sponsor, current employer, or other individual which indicates compliance with s.
 NR 19.73 (2) or (3).
-A letter of recommendation shall include and reference specific training and experiences comparable to information on a basic level evaluation form.

-(d) Sign a certification that the applicant has read and understands this subchapter and that the applicant agrees to comply with all provisions of this subchapter.

-(e) Allow an inspection of facilities to assure that the applicant's facilities meet the requirements of s.
-NR 19.77.

-(3) License Renewal.
+A letter of recommendation shall include and reference specific training and experiences comparable to information on a basic level evaluation form. - (d) Sign a certification that the applicant has read and understands this subchapter and that the applicant agrees to comply with all provisions of this subchapter. - (e) Allow an inspection of facilities to assure that the applicant's facilities meet the requirements of s.
+NR 19.77. - (3) License Renewal.
 An applicant for renewal of any rehabilitation license shall submit proof of having obtained at least one continuing education credit during the preceding license period.
-Qualifying continuing education credits are:

-(a) National Wildlife Rehabilitators Association, International Wildlife Rehabilitation Council, or Wisconsin Wildlife Rehabilitator's Association workshops, classes, or conferences.

-(b) Participation in a research project, coursework, specialized rehabilitation care, or other activities which have been approved by the department.
+Qualifying continuing education credits are: - (a) National Wildlife Rehabilitators Association, International Wildlife Rehabilitation Council, or Wisconsin Wildlife Rehabilitator's Association workshops, classes, or conferences. - (b) Participation in a research project, coursework, specialized rehabilitation care, or other activities, workshops, classes, or conferences which have been approved by the department.

-SECTION 21.
+SECTION 17.
 NR 19.74 (Note) is amended to read:

-Note: Wildlife rehabilitation application, evaluation form, sponsorship agreement, and veterinary agreements, and code of ethics will be available at http://dnr.wi.gov/ or upon request at DNR Service Centers, by writing the Bureau of Wildlife Management, PO Box 7921, 101 S. Webster St., Madison, WI 53707-7921 or by calling (608) 266-8204.
+Note: Wildlife rehabilitation application, evaluation form, sponsorship agreement, and veterinary agreements, and the code of ethics will be available at http://dnr.wi.gov/or upon request at DNR Service Centers, by writing the Bureau of Wildlife Management, PO Box 7921, 101 S. Webster St., Madison, WI 53707-7921 or by calling (608) 266-8204.
 1-888-936-7463.

-SECTION 22.
+SECTION 18.
 NR 19.75 (1), (2) and (Note) are amended to read:

-NR 19.75 (1) A person desiring a basic or an advanced license to rehabilitate wildlife in Wisconsin shall take a written examination, provided and administered by the department, and score 80% or greater.
-(2) The examination shall be prepared or selected by the wildlife rehabilitation advisory committees council, subject to the approval of the department, and administered by a representative of the department.
+- NR 19.75 (1) A person desiring a basic or an advanced license to rehabilitate wildlife in Wisconsin shall take a written examination, provided and administered by the department, and score 80% or greater. - (2) The examination shall be prepared or recommended by the wildlife rehabilitation advisory committees council, subject to the approval of the department, and administered by a representative of the department.